itu-devops/lecture_notes/sessions/session_11/Workshop.md

       MYSQL_CONNECTION_STRING: {MYSQL_CONNECTION_STRING}
 ```

-## Healtcheck
+## Healthchecks

+The container is up, but how is the orchestrator to know that your service inside it is working as expected?
+What if the web server has encountered an error, and is not answering any requests?

-- can be useful also to ensure that your app is ready to take connection
+Can be useful also to ensure that your app is ready to take connection a connection for apps that take some time to "warm up" (loading ML models in memory, etc.).

 Example:

 ```yml